 includes many electronic items as well as jewelry).

-Things the Airlines usually
+Things the Airlines Try to

-Refuse to be Liable For
+Refuse Liability For

 Different airlines may have